February 6, 2018

-Members of the local authority say they require the use of biodegradable nets among registered fishing cooperatives and fishermen to protect species in the lake, though they do not provide access to the fishing nets.
-Improper use or disposal of non-biodegradable fishing nets can kill marine species that get entangled in the nets or accidentally ingest the twine.
+Members of the local authority say they require the use of biodegradable nets among registered fishing cooperatives and among fishermen to protect species in the lake, though the authority does not provide access to the fishing nets.
+Improper use of or disposal of non-biodegradable fishing nets can kill marine species that get entangled in the nets or accidentally ingest the twine.

 Kayemba says many fishermen use twine nets because they are cheap.
-A net 100 meters (328 feet) long goes for $22 at fishing gear shops in Harare, he says.
-Others make their own twine nets using plastic for even less money, he says.
+A net 100 meters (328 feet) long goes for $22 at fishing-gear shops in Harare, he says.
+Others make their own twine nets for even less money by using plastic, he says.

 Biodegradable nets, however, are hard to find, Kayemba says.
-When he started fishing 16 years ago, he says, he used biodegradable nets for about three months, but often struggled to find them in fishing shops in and outside the capital.
-Kayemba says biodegradable nets are rare because they are not manufactured in Zimbabwe.
-Those nets also prevented him from catching as much fish as he did with twine nets, he says.
+When he started fishing 16 years ago, he used biodegradable nets for about three months but often struggled to find them in fishing shops in and outside the capital.
+Kayemba says biodegradable nets are rare, because they are not manufactured in Zimbabwe.
+Those nets also prevented him from catching as much fish as he did with twine nets.

-“The biodegradable nets are difficult to use because they are too visible for the fish, if we use them we don’t get much fish,” he says.
-Kayemba says twine nets tend to be thinner than biodegradable nets.
+“The biodegradable nets are difficult to use because they are too visible for the fish – if we use them we don’t get much fish,” he says.
+Twine nets tend to be thinner than biodegradable nets, he adds.

-For Ganizani Katunga, a member of a local fishing cooperative who has been fishing at Lake Chivero for eight years, using a twine net means that he can catch a lot more fish than he’d be able to with other nets, including those made of wool, a non-biodegradable net that some prefer, he says.
+For Ganizani Katunga, a member of a local fishing cooperative who has been fishing at Lake Chivero for eight years, using a twine net means that he can catch a lot more fish than he’d be able to catch with other nets, including those made of wool, a non-biodegradable net that some prefer.

 Katunga says he has never used a biodegradable net because, like many others, he does not know where to find one.